 Colorado River cuts through the Colorado Plateau to create many magnificant canyons, from its headwaters in La Poudre Pass on the continental divide, to its end 1,450 miles (2,334 km) later in the Gulf of California in Mexico.
 Geologists tell us that the thick, unbroken Colorado Plateau was uplifted 10,000 ft (3 km) over time during the Laramide orogeny 60-40 million years ago when the Rocky Mountains, the San Rafael Swell anticline, area monoclines, and other US western-states geologic formations were created.
 Cycling banner photos, northeast to southwest, show a bit of the diversity, scenery, and geology in these awesome canyons.

-This article attempts to explore thirteen of the canyons between Dotsero, Colorado, and Needles, California, as the Colorado cuts through the Colorado Plateau inside Scenic Color Country.
+This article attempts to explore the thirteen canyons inside Scenic Color Country between Dotsero, Colorado, and Needles, California, as the Colorado cuts through the Colorado Plateau.

 Glenwood Canyon is around 25 miles (40 km) long from near Dotsero to near New Castle, Colorado (some have the canyon shorter, cutting it off at Glenwood Springs, but it does run on toward New Castle).

 I-70 in the canyon is one of the most expensive interstate highway segments ever built; an engneering marvel as huge precast sections were positioned along the canyon wall by a monster